-For the year 2011, the Swiss watchmaker has updated its Jules Audemars line with a discreet Audemars Piguet Jules Audemars Small Seconds in white gold (Ref.
+For the year 2011, Audemars Piguet has updated its “modern classic” Jules Audemars line with a discreet Jules Audemars Small Seconds model in 18-karat white gold (Ref.
 77238BC.OO.A002CR.01).

-Being very compact and slim, the movement seems like a perfect choice for a classic-styled ladies watch, which is supposed to be of smaller diameter and, at the same time, look relatively thin.
+Being compact and slim, the movement is a perfect choice for a classic-styled “ladies watch”, which is supposed to be of smaller diameter and, at the same time, look relatively thin.

-Sporting a bit archaic-looking four-bridge top-plate layout, it seems to be designed to compete with the iconic Patek Philippe caliber 215 PS unit (it, for example, powers the gorgeous Patek Philippe Calatrava 4897 R model), which is a bit larger in diameter, but still a bit thinner from top to bottom.
+Sporting a bit archaic-looking four-bridge top-plate layout, it was designed to compete with the iconic Patek Philippe caliber 215 PS unit (it, for example, powers the gorgeous Patek Philippe Calatrava 4897 R model), which is a bit larger in diameter, but still a bit thinner from top to bottom.

-As usual, the mechanism is very nicely, yet discreetly decorated with the easy to recognize Geneva stripes and some light beveling.
+As usual, the mechanism is nicely yet discreetly decorated with the easy to recognize Geneva stripes and some light beveling.
 The whole engine is put together using screws with polished (but, regretfully, not heat-blued) heads.

 This particular Jules Audemars Small Seconds model comes in a delicate round case 33 millimeters in diameter and is only 7 mm thick.
-With its organically shaped lugs, the case will certainly feel good even on a very thin wrist.
+With its organically shaped lugs, the case will certainly feel good even on a thinner wrist.

 It was not designed to be worn at parties or even as an accessory for a cocktail dress.
 Its purpose is to be worn by a person who presides at a board of directors of a huge transnational corporation.